 Medicaid is a publicly-funded program designed to act as a safety net for low-income families, disabled individuals, senior citizens with few resources, and pregnant women.

-The government must have a cutoff point because they cannot offer taxpayer-supported benefits to every applicant.
+The government must have a cutoff point because it cannot offer taxpayer-supported benefits to every applicant.
 Household income levels compared to size and citizenship status are the two primary eligibility criteria.

 As always, the devil is in the details.
 Pay close attention to boost your approval odds.